 Use the right pan for the job: Refer to the above information and pan substitution ideas to pick the right pan for baking this financier cake.
 The instructions to make individually sized financiers are also included in the recipe below.

 Make sure those black sesame seeds are toasted: It’s impossible to tell by sight whether black sesame seeds are toasted.
 They’re usually sold raw, so you should make sure to toast them and let them cool fully before you use them in this recipe.
 Toasted sesame seeds have a much deeper, more interesting flavor, which is what makes this financier cake so delicious!

 Don’t be afraid of making brown butter: If you’ve never made it before, browning butter might sound like an intimidating task.
 Yet it’s really easy: simply make sure to use a stainless pan to melt the butter, as the light color will allow you to monitor the butter color easily.
 Stay close to the stove throughout (the process takes only a few minutes!) and use your nose: brown butter has an amazingly enticing, very distinctive nutty aroma, so when you start smelling it, it means your butter is almost done!
-Refer to the recipe below for detailed instructions.
+Watch my short video to see how effortless it is to make brown butter, and refer to the recipe below for detailed instructions.